United States of America Country Report

-In this vast country home to the world's third-largest population (321 million inhabitants) and the world's largest economy, there are a number of potential risks that visitors should be aware of before their departure as of late 2017.
+In this vast country home to the world's third-largest population (321 million inhabitants) and the world's largest economy, there are a number of potential risks that visitors should be aware of before their departure.

 First and foremost, the risk of natural disasters cannot be underestimated.

 Seismic activity is strong along the San Andreas Fault (southwest); although no major earthquake (with a magnitude equal to or greater than 8.0) has struck the area in over a century (since the San Francisco earthquake of 1906), the risk is still present.
 On August 24, 2014, a 6.0-magnitude earthquake struck northern California (epicenter south of Napa); one death and nearly 200 injuries were reported, as were substantial damages.
 There is also the risk of earthquakes along the Cascadia subduction zone, located off the coast of the Pacific North West.

 The West Coast is vulnerable to the risk of a tsunami in the event of a maritime earthquake.

 The entire east of the country is prone to flooding and hurricanes along the coast (particularly in the southeast, e.g. Florida and Louisiana).
 Hurricane season in the North Atlantic extends from June 1 to November 30, with a peak period typically occurring in August-September.
 Hurricane Katrina struck the Gulf Coast ‒ notably the city of New Orleans ‒ in August 2005, leaving some 1800 dead and causing nearly USD 100 billion in damages.
 More recently, in August 2011, Hurricane Irene swept up the East Coast, leaving 30 dead and USD 1 billion worth of damage in its wake, as well as significant travel disruptions (several thousand flights canceled; 350,000 residents evacuated from their homes in New York state).
 Historic flooding in Louisiana prompted by torrential rains in August 2016 left 13 dead.